ploigos-automated-governance/1-demo/README.md

 ### First, Install the automated governance tools & system

-#### What To Exepct From This First Step
+#### What To Expect From This First Step

 This step gets you up and running with all tooling and systems you need.
-You'll have done the following when complete with section.
+You'll have done the following when you finish this step.

-- Installation and basic configuration for the following tools in the `devsecops` namespace:
+- Installation and basic configuration of the following tools in the `devsecops` namespace:
-  - Gitea - Source Code Repo
+  - Gitea - Source Code Repository
   - OpenShift Pipelines (Tekton) - Continuous Integration
   - OpenShift GitOps (ArgoCD) - Continuous Deployment
   - Nexus - Artifact Repository & Container Registry
   - SonarQube - Static Code Analysis
   - Selenium - User Acceptance Testing
-- Installation and basic configuration for the following tools in the `sigstore` namespace:
+- Installation and basic configuration of the following tools in the `sigstore` namespace:
   - Rekor - Transparency Log

-There are some baked in assupmtions with this install.
+There are some baked in assumptions with this install.
 They are as follows:

 - The kubernetes distribution is OpenShift 4.x
 - You are not already using the namespaces